“The right understanding of any matter and a misunderstanding of the same matter do not wholly exclude each other.” – Franz Kafka

 To understand Derrida’s concept of difference, which actually comes from Ferdinand de Saussure, we must become familiar with the function of meaning in relationship with its context that it is placed in.
 We need to understand that “meaning” varies depending on context.
 In this sense, context is the way which words differentiates within a system of other words that defines what the former word could mean within its structure.
 The word “life” can have various meanings depending on who you ask through the contextual structure of words it is placed in (i.e. different cultures, traditions, etc.).
 Thus, meaning can constantly change as it gets compared to different contextual words.
 Is the author saying X or Y?
 Or perhaps she is saying V because X is different to G since now there is a T?

-Most importantly, how words are interpreted depends on not only the context it is situated in, but also the specific spatial-temporal context that you—the reader—offer to it with your own knowledge, history, past experiences, personal values, etc. Thus, when we communicate to other people, one might sometimes realize that what they are expressing cannot be completely felt by the other person in the same way that they are experiencing it through their own mind and body (this also has to do with the representational aspects of language; another reason is because you are not the other person).
-In other words, we are always in some ways misunderstood.
+Most importantly, how words are interpreted depends on not only the context it is situated in, but the specific spatial-temporal context that you—the reader—offer to it with your own knowledge, history, past experiences, personal values, etc. Thus, when we communicate to other people, one might sometimes realize what they are expressing cannot be completely felt by the other person in the same way that they are experiencing it (this also has to do with the representational aspects of language; another reason is because you are not the other person).
+In other words, we are always in some ways “misunderstood”.
 And it is through this “misunderstanding” via the play of differences between author / reader which creates a mutual “understanding”.
 This is applicable even when an author speaks to themselves (See Voice and Phenomenon, “Meaning as Soliloquy”).

-In The Post Card, Derrida presents fragments of burnt love letters that were written to his wife.
+In The Post Card, Derrida presents fragments of burnt love letters.
 In it, he famously states that “the letter never arrives at its destination” which opposes to Lacan who famously said, “the letter always arrives at its destination”.
-For Derrida, love letters functions like a post card—like meaning—where there is always a possibility that it arrives in the wrong place, like the postman, or a stranger who will open the letter and misread its writing via their own supplementary context.
+For Derrida, love letters functions like a post card—like meaning—where there is always a possibility that it arrives at the wrong place, like the postman, or a stranger who will open the letter and misread its writing via their own supplementary context.
 The letter never arrives at its “destination” because its “destiny” depends on context, error, and contingency.
 Anyone can open The Post Card (or any book; or a stranger’s love letters) and read it via their own supplementary differences which creates various meanings (this writer is romantic, a creep, stupid, etc.).

 In Derrida’s documentary, he asks why Martin Heidegger and G.W.F.
-Hegel presents themselves asexually in their work (to be sure, we are not making a porno film).
+Hegel presents themselves asexually in their work.
 He also wonders why they never talk about their private lives.
 Clearly, Derrida was interested in what both Heidegger and Hegel are not saying in their works which constitutes their work as such.
 Even if we look beyond Derrida, most of us are aware that a writer or a philosopher’s life affects the work they produce.
 This is also part of the reason why Derrida thinks that, with specific precautions, autobiographies can become a powerful form of writing.
 This is not only because autobiographies are often confessional, but because the difference between what is said and not said produces meanings about the author via self-reflection.

 “When Nature, as self proximity comes to be forbidden or interrupted, when speech fails to protect presence, writing becomes necessary.
 It must be added to the word urgently.[…] [Writing] is the addition of a technique, a sort of artificial and artful ruse to make speech present when it is actually absent.
 It is a violence done to the natural destiny of language.[…] But the supplement supplements.
 It adds only to replace.
 It intervenes or insinuates itself in-the-place-of; if it fills, it fills a void.[…] Compensatory and vicarious, the supplement is an adjunct, a subaltern instance which takes-(the)-place.
 As substitute, it is not simply added to the positivity of a presence, it produces no relief, its place is assigned in the structure by the mark of an emptiness.” [my italics] (OG, p.
 144-145; 1997 edition).